-5.1 The environmental assets within Aymestrey Parish, comprising diverse and notable natural habitats and features, significant heritage assets and a small-scale settlement pattern, combine to provide a varied, attractive and high-quality landscape of significant cultural value.
+The environmental assets within Aymestrey Parish, comprising diverse and notable natural 5.1 habitats and features, significant heritage assets and a small-scale settlement pattern, combine to provide a varied, attractive and high-quality landscape of significant cultural value.
 The Parish is within an area under consideration by Natural England for inclusion in a new Area of Outstanding Natural Beauty within North-West Herefordshire.
+For the reasons set out above, the landscape of the parish is highly valued in the context of NPPF paragraph 109.
+(Paragraph 168 of the 2018 draft NPPF).
 It is, therefore, undoubtedly a valued landscape.
-Protecting and enhancing this valuable national asset should be given the highest priority.
-The character and settings of other environmental assets are also important and should be given appropriate weight.
+Protecting and enhancing this valuable national asset should be given the highest pri-The character and settings of other environmental assets are also important and should be given appropriate weight.
 The following policies seek to address these objectives.
 Read Schedule 1 - Environmental Report in conjunction with this section.
 The Parish is approximately 2,606 hectares (6,000 acres) is 32km square is 11km form East to West and has 19km of footpaths and 23km of country lanes.
 With 33% of the parish is covered in woodland much of which is of ancient origin.
 Refer to Schedule 1 the Environmental Report see also the land use map on page 78.